Skip to content

 ]

-jsonl.dump(data, path)
+jsonl.dump(data, "file.jsonl")

-Load a compressed file given a path.
+Load from a compressed file

 import jsonl